-(References to "Franklin & Marshall," "F&M" or "College" for the purposes of these policy guidelines refer to Franklin & Marshall College in Lancaster, PA)
+C(References to "Franklin & Marshall," "F&M" or "College" for the purposes of these policy guidelines refer to Franklin & Marshall College in Lancaster, PA)

-This policy applies to the many entities with which Franklin & Marshall College conducts business or participates in cooperative financial agreements or partnerships.
+In addition to internal use of college imagery, this policy applies to the many entities with which Franklin & Marshall College conducts business or participates in cooperative financial agreements or partnerships.
 This includes relationships with vendors, contractors, architects, consultants, licensees, construction firms, retail establishments and other entities.
 The College appreciates these relationships, but owing to its nonprofit status, also must not appear to endorse or promote commercial or for-profit enterprises.
 Commercial and for-profit entities must contact the Office of Communications at F&M with requests to use the Franklin & Marshall College name or representative images.